-Usually, I’m not a fan of taking life advice from a meme.
+Usually, I’m not a fan of taking life advice from a single quote.
 But every once in a while, you see one that is actually impactful.
-For me, this one about confidence in sales hit home:
+For me, this one hit home, especially in how I think of confidence in sales:

 Seeing this for the first time made my jaw drop for a couple of reasons.

-- Where was this when I was 14 and looking at confidence as anything other than this?
+- Where was this when I was 14 and wishing I was as popular and confident as my friends?

 - This is what most people are missing when they think about sales.